Stream-AD/MIDAS/README.md

 The scores will be exported to `RejectMIDAS/temp/score.txt`, higher means more anomalous.

-All file paths are absolute and "hardcoded", but if you double click to run, you may miss the ROC-AUC metric.
+All file paths are absolute and "hardcoded", but if you double-click to run, you may miss the ROC-AUC metric.

 ## Environment